CaptainRexPL/hillock-frontend/README.md

 ```

 ## TODO
-* add a proper way to set things up with an env file (currently everything is hard-coded lol)
 * add multiple new views to fully use all Hillock features
 * seriously change the visual design of the website